AutoResearch/autora/README.md

 - are correctly formatted and
 - have no obvious coding errors.
 Pre-commit hooks are intended to enforce coding guidelines, including the Python style-guide [PEP8](https://peps.python.org/pep-0008/).

+`pre-commit` is installed by poetry as a development dependency.

 The hooks and their settings are specified in [`.pre-commit-config.yaml`](./.pre-commit-config.yaml).